 Whistleblower hotline rules have changed and continue to evolve.
 International legislation and legislative bodies—including Sarbanes-Oxley in the US, Sapin II in France, and the UK Financial Conduct Authority—increasingly mandate that companies implement whistleblower hotline programs.
 The downside is that a number of opportunistic providers have entered the market.

-Under pressure to improve compliance methods, many companies move to discharge their responsibility to launch a whistleblower hotline quickly and focus their procurement decision on price—without a proper cost/benefit analysis.
+Under pressure to improve compliance methods, many companies move to discharge their responsibility to launch a whistleblower hotline quickly and focus the procurement decision on price—without a proper cost/benefit analysis.
 This approach can quickly backfire.

 Arguably, the normalized (i.e., per employee) cost across all the whistleblower hotline providers is pretty similar.
 That’s why the procurement decision should focus on capability, service, reputation, performance, innovation and similar measures.
 In this post, I cover what to look for in a whistleblower hotline, and explore the advantages of an integrated platform approach for receiving and processing whistleblower calls.